-For France: 17 MD participated, 259 cases were collected and most prescribed (123 times) remedy was Bryonia (symptoms, including high fever and asthenia, are aggravated by motion), followed by Nux Vomica, Pulsatilla, Gelsemium, Arsenicum album, Baptisia, China, Hepar sulphur, Phosphorus, Eupatorium perfoliatum, Belladonna, Sepia, Influenzinum, etc. When the personal global (similimum) remedy was known for the patient it was almost efficient (5 times used).
+For France: 17 physicians participated, 259 cases were collected and the most prescribed (123 times) remedy was Bryonia (symptoms, including high fever and asthenia, are aggravated by motion), followed by Nux vomica, Pulsatilla, Gelsemium, Arsenicum album, Baptisia, China, Hepar sulphuris calc., Phosphorus, Eupatorium perfoliatum, Belladonna, Sepia, Influenzinum, etc. When the personal global (simillimum) remedy was known for the patient it was almost efficient (5 times used).
 Most cases were solved in 2 or 3 days.
-Postflu asthenia has been described and a second remedy was then needed.
+Post-flu asthenia has been described and a second remedy was then needed.
+Vincent S et al. published a survey on the management of Influenza-like illness by homeopathic and allopathic general practitioners (GP) in France during the 2009-2010 influenza season.
+65 homeopathic GP and 124 allopathic GP participated, 461 patients were incorporated and patient's satisfaction is greater when homeopathy has been used alone.
+Journal of Alternative and Complementary Medicine (New York, N.Y.)
+2012 PMID: 22803696

-For Belgium: 92 patients were included in this report from only 3 MDs, 38 patients were between 15 and 40 years old.
-Gelsemium (headache, fever, asthenia, pain in muscles and bones) and Anisum stellatum (added to the same symptoms, deep and difficult cough, the disease seems to be more aggressive in Belgium than in France, this remedy is near Bryonia for general complaints) were prescribed 27 times each, followed by Euphrasia (11 times), Arsenicum album, Baptisia tinctoria, Inluenzinum, Oscillococcinum.
-Only two complications (bronchitis) one time easily treated with Anisum stellatum, antibiotics needed the other time.
+For Belgium: 92 patients were included in this report from only 3 physicians, 38 patients were between 15 and 40 years old.
+Gelsemium (headache, fever, asthenia, pain in muscles and bones) and Anisum stellatum (added to the same symptoms, deep and difficult cough, the disease seems to be more aggressive in Belgium than in France, this remedy is near Bryonia for general complaints) were prescribed 27 times each, followed by Euphrasia (11 times), Arsenicum album, Baptisia tinctoria, Influenzinum, Oscillococcinum.
+Only two complications developed, (bronchitis) one time easily treated with Anisum stellatum, antibiotics needed the other time.
 Most of cases solved in 2 or 3 days.
 It has been quoted that none of the patients having asked for a preventive treatment (once a week during the epidemic period) with Influenzinum, Mucococcinum or Oscillococcinum did present flu symptoms.

-For Austria: The situation was evaluated and more than 300 patients were reported from 30 MDs.
+For Austria: The situation was evaluated and more than 300 patients were reported from 30 physicians.
 27 different remedies were used adapted to the situation.
 Most quoted remedies were Bryonia alba, Belladonna, Gelsemium, Influenzinum, Eupatorium perfoliatum, Arsenicum album, Oscillococcinum, Nux vomica.
 Several times the intake of the known global personal remedy (simillimum) was sufficient to solve the case very fast.
 Most of the cases were solved in the 2 or 3 following days.